AjayChandran11/Literature/README.md

 # Literature — Card Game

 A fully playable **Literature** card game for Android, built with Kotlin Multiplatform + Compose Multiplatform.
 Play against bots in 4, 6, or 8-player modes with full game rules enforcement.
+This game is currently in development and it is getting created using Claude.

 ---